 As your new vision and plans come into focus, start looking for ways to help employees plan their own future—by helping them find development opportunities that will benefit the company and their careers.
 Focus on the skills and expertise employees will need to help the company succeed in the coming months and years down the line.

 Don’t forget your company purpose

-Even before COVID, 90% of employees said they’d be “willing to trade a percentage of their lifetime earnings for greater meaning at work.”
-The need for purpose and meaning is even stronger now.
+Prior to the disruption caused by the pandemic, 90% of employees said they’d be willing to trade earnings for greater meaning at work.2 The need for purpose and meaning is even stronger now.
 Whether your company purpose also needs an update or whether it’s still standing strong, help each employee understand the power of your purpose and the part they play in fulfilling it today and in the future.

 Right now, dealing with employee burnout might feel like a hopeless situation, but you can change hopelessness into hope with a renewed focus on the future of your organization and your employees.

 At Salo, we connect senior-level consultants in finance, accounting, and HR with organizations that need their expertise.
 Looking for senior leaders to take your company to the next level?
 Connect with us today.

 1. AP News, Poll: Americans are the unhappiest they’ve been in 50 years

 2. Harvard Business Review, Why are we here?